steffjenl/nl.buienradar/README.md

 "When will it start raining?",
 "When will it stop raining?",
 "Is it going to rain in 'x' minutes?",
-"Is it raining right now?"
+"Is it raining right now?",
+"Do I need to bring my umbrella?"
 ... and more!